h2suzuki/TimeElapsed/README.md

 After the completion of cv::Scalar, **TIME_ELAPSED** will print the elapsed time.

 See main.cpp for the more examples.

+## 4. Porability

+The header file uses C++11 standard only: macro, lambda, chrono, string, and ostream.
+Thus the code should be portable.

 --------
 THIS IS THE END OF THE FILE.